fables-tales/rubyfmt/README.md

   to format many file and directory names in place

-If you're cool, you can set up an alias (if you are an RBenv user please read the section below):
+If you'd like, you can set up an alias (if you are an RBenv user please read the section below):

 ```